lmuntaner/cpu-simulator/00-circuit/notes.md

 Think of electrical current as messages sent regularly, not continuous.

 There is no need to "reconnect" the wire back to the source, like in nomal electrical circuits for the source to work.

+I need the setup to be able to reuse easily the code for the HTML and the tests.
+Maybe use "rollup" and "serve"?